OpenAMP/openamp-docs/protocol_details/components.rst

 Topologies
 **********

 The following figure shows the various software environments/configurations supported by the OpenAMP Framework.
 As shown in this illustration, the OpenAMP Framework can be used with RTOS or bare metal contexts on a remote processor to communicate with Linux applications (in kernel space or user space) or other RTOS/bare metal-based applications running on the host processor through the remoteproc and RPMsg components.
-Managing Remote Processes with the OpenAMP framework

 .. image:: ../images/openamp_components.svg